PostHog/posthog.com/contents/blog/posthog-first-five.md

 ## 2. Eric Duong

-After PostHog's seed round, James and Tim decided PostHog would be a remote company, and they began outlining what is now our famous [public company handbook](/handbook/).
+After PostHog's seed round, James and Tim decided PostHog would be a remote company.
+They then began outlining what is now our famous [public company handbook](/handbook/).

 The handbook was important for a few reasons: